 While generative AI (genAI) is increasingly being co-opted by threat actors, it can also be used to test and improve an entity’s cyber security, experts say.

-The Department of Parliamentary Services said it had "undertaken a rapid moidernisation of its ICT environments in recent years" as AI had brought "a range of positive benefits for efficiency and productivity" but could also be used maliciously.
+The Department of Parliamentary Services said it had "undertaken a rapid modernisation of its ICT environments in recent years" as AI had brought "a range of positive benefits for efficiency and productivity" but could also be used maliciously.

 In an October letter to the committee on public sector use of AI, Australian Federal Police manager of technology strategy and data, Ben Lamont, wrote that the technology could provide the AFP with opportunities to improve its work, including “to better inform human decision making and minimise risks to public safety”.